kubernetes-sigs/kueue/docs/tasks/run_jobs.md

 kubectl -n default get workloads
 ```

-The output will be similar to:
+The output will be similar to the following:

 ```
 NAME               QUEUE   ADMITTED BY     AGE